Offshore Trust vs. Offshore LLC

 An offshore trust and an offshore LLC both place assets beyond the direct reach of U.S. courts, but they accomplish this through fundamentally different legal mechanisms.
 The trust transfers legal ownership to a foreign fiduciary.
 The LLC retains the owner’s control through a membership interest governed by foreign statute.
 These structural differences produce different levels of protection, different cost profiles, and different trade-offs in terms of control, complexity, and vulnerability to judicial enforcement.

-For most clients with significant litigation exposure, the two structures are not alternatives but components of a single layered plan.
+For most individuals with significant litigation exposure, the two structures are not alternatives but components of a single layered plan.
 The trust provides the strongest available protection against creditor enforcement.
 The LLC provides operational flexibility and day-to-day control over assets.
 Used together, they address each other’s weaknesses.
 Used separately, each has limitations that the other would resolve.
-Understanding what each structure does and does not accomplish is essential to choosing the right approach for a given client’s risk profile and asset level.

 How Each Structure Works

-An offshore trust is a legal relationship in which the settlor (the U.S. client) transfers assets to a trustee located in a foreign jurisdiction.
-The trustee holds legal title to the assets and administers them according to the terms of the trust agreement, for the benefit of the beneficiaries (which typically include the settlor and the settlor’s family).
-The settlor does not own the assets once they are transferred into the trust.
+An offshore trust is a legal relationship in which the settlor transfers assets to a trustee located in a foreign jurisdiction.
+The trustee holds legal title and administers the assets according to the trust agreement, for the benefit of the beneficiaries (which typically include the settlor and the settlor’s family).
+The settlor does not own the assets once they are transferred.
 A trust protector, often the settlor’s domestic attorney, oversees the trustee’s conduct and can remove and replace the trustee under specified circumstances.

 The jurisdictions most commonly used for asset protection trusts are the Cook Islands and Nevis.
 Both impose short statutes of limitation on fraudulent transfer claims (one to two years), require creditors to prove fraud beyond a reasonable doubt, refuse to recognize U.S. court judgments, and have established trustee markets with decades of operational experience.